Synthetixio/synthetix/publish/README.md

 - `alpha` is `KOVAN`
 - `beta` is `RINKEBY`
-- `release-candidate` is `ROPSTEN`
+- `rc` is `ROPSTEN`
 - `master` is `MAINNET`

-PRs should start being merged into `alpha` once deployed on `KOVAN`, then merged into `beta` once deployed on `RINKEBY`, then merged into `release-candidate` once deployed on `ROPSTEN`.
+PRs should start being merged into `develop` then deployed onto `KOVAN`, then merged into `staging` once deployed for releasing onto `rinkeby` and `ropsten` for staging into a `mainnet` release.
 These can be done multiple times for each branch, as long as we keep these up to date.

 ### Versioning